 Kushans were one of the tribe people they over threw the Saka power in Bactria in about 100 BC.
 The Kushans were under the control of Kujula Kadphises in 50AD.
 The Kushans are divided into two heads.
 They are Kadphises group and Kanishka group.
 The Kanishka group coins have only Greek characters.
 They introduced the Iranian title “Shaonana Shao”, it is called as “King of Kings” instead of the Greek “Basileus Basileon”.

 After the death of Ashoka, Satavahana became an independent dynasty in 232BC.
 Satavahana ruled this dynasty up to 227 AD.
 The Satavahana coins are mostly made up of lead.
 Silver coins are very rare to seen.
 They used an alloy of silver and copper, it is called as “potin”.
 Lot of copper coins are also available.

 The one side of Satavahana coin have the figure of an elephant, horse, lion or Chaitya.
 It has Ujjain symbol ie. Cross with four circles at the end of the two crossing lines on the other side of the coin.

 The Western Satraps had the dominion in Western India.
 It comprising Malwa, Gujarat and Kathiawar.
 The western Satraps coins have great historical importance.
 The period about 78AD.
 The coins of the Western Satraps have the head of the king on one side.
-They carry the device of the Buddhist Chaitya or Stupa on the other side of the coin.
+They carry the device of the Buddhist Chaitya or Stupa on the other side.

 The Varadhanas of Taneshwar and Kanauj were reason for turning out the Hun invaders from India.
 Harsha was their most powerful kings.
 Their empire is comprised almost the whole of Northern India.